-Preventable risk factors pose serious threat to heart health of childhood cancer survivorsOctober 10th, 2013 in Cancer /
+Preventable risk factors pose serious threat to heart health of childhood cancer survivorsOctober 10, 2013 in Medicine & Health / Cancer

 For childhood cancer survivors, risk factors associated with lifestyle, particularly hypertension, dramatically increase the likelihood of developing serious heart problems as adults, according to a national study led by St. Jude Children's Research Hospital.
 The findings appear in the current issue of the Journal of Clinical Oncology.

 The Childhood Cancer Survivor Study (CCSS) is one of the first to focus on how hypertension, diabetes, obesity and elevated blood lipids contribute to cardiovascular disease in childhood cancer survivors.
 The research concentrated on risk factors that can often be modified with diet, exercise and other lifestyle changes.
 The federally funded CCSS follows survivors of childhood cancer treated at 26 medical centers in the U.S. and Canada.
 St. Jude is its coordinating center.

 The risk was greatest for survivors whose cancer treatment had included therapies associated with heart damage.
 The findings suggest that risk factors linked to lifestyle, particularly hypertension, intensify the impact of those childhood cancer treatments and accelerate development of heart disease.